pc2/StencilStream/README.md

     executor.set_input(grid_buffer);
 ```

-After checking and parsing the arguments, we read the input data and initialize the executor.
-This is the central API facade to control the calculations.
-In it's simplest form, it only requires cell type, the radius of the stencil and the type of the transition function as template arguments.
-It has more template arguments, but these are performance parameters.
-We are looking into them later.
-The actual constructor arguments are only the initial data, the halo value and an instance of the transition function.
+After checking and parsing the arguments, we read the input data.
+Then, we pick and initialize an executor.
+Executors are the user-facing facades of StencilStream and the library offers different executors that are optimized for different scenarios.
+In this case, we pick the `StencilExecutor`, which is the general-purpose, jack-of-all-trades executor.
+The static operation and performance parameters are defined as template parameters to an executor.
+In it's simplest form, it only requires our cell type, the radius of the stencil and the type of the transition function.

 ``` C++
 #ifdef HARDWARE